Strategic Management Risk: How to effectively manage reputational risk

 Reputational risk factors

 Many factors can contribute to a company’s reputation.
 Some of the most common include the quality of their products and services, how they treat their employees and clients, the environmental policies and practices, and their involvement in the community.
-The most recent applications of technologies and services have the potential to help with risk managers by providing early warning signals about potential risks to a corporate reputation.
+The most recent applications of technologies and services have the potential to help risk managers by providing early warning signals about potential risks to a corporate reputation.
 Reputation management is an important factor in business, which requires constant monitoring and additional strategies to protect and improve a company’s image.
 Reputational risk can result from external factors as well as direct business actions.
 For example, a company might damage its reputation if it is revealed that it has been engaged in unethical or illegal activities.

 There are many different ways to protect your business from reputational risk.
 One way is to use internal controls, like having an agency monitor social media for you and assessing risks before they become a problem.
 Another way to shield your business from reputation damage is by taking actionable steps to rebuild public trust, which McDonald’s did in the wake of the infamous lawsuit.